-medium lead times (48-24 h), the increase in DMOs needed was only subtle.
-However, once we crossed the threshold to very short lead times below 24 h, the numbers increased sharply.
-In such areas, e.g., cities in the upper reaches of rivers, the number of disaster management organizations is the crucial factor that determines the performance of disaster management.

-In line with the previous analyses, the increase did also depend on (a) the demand posed onto the DMOs, here in terms of the number of disaster sites, as well as (b) the capabilities of the DMOs, in terms of their transportation capacity and information access.
-When we compare Fig. 8a and b, we see that the curves show a much steeper increase when DMOs only had partial knowledge (Fig. 8a).
-Also, lower capacity (thin lines) and a higher number of disaster sites (orange and red lines) lead to an increase in the minimum number of DMOs needed.
-However, when we look at Fig. 8b where DMOs had full knowledge (i.e., they know the status of all disaster sites at all times) this increase was much more subtle.
-The role of information access is also reflected in the average distances moved by DMO agents (not displayed here): while for full knowledge, higher numbers of disaster sites lead to no noticeable rise of the distance moved, partial knowledge showed a strong increase here.
+- 20 minimum number of DMOs N{DMO}^{min} needed to achieve a certain lead time t{lead} .
+The number is determined from fitting equation (3) to the coping times obtained from the simulation and results for this analysis are displayed in Fig. 7.
+The figure consists of two main parts, panels A-C and panels D-E, in which we compare two spatial settings.
+In this section, we will focus on analyzing panels A-C, the comparison of both panels will be presented in the following section. - We see that, in general, the minimum number of DMOs N{DMO}^{min} increases when the lead time threshold t{lead} increases (Fig. 7B and 7C).
+This is not surprising, as with lower lead times, the same amount of tasks need to be solved in shorter time.
+However, this increase is non-linear: for high to medium lead times (48 h-24 h), the increase in DMOs needed is only subtle.
+But once we cross the threshold to very short lead times below 24 hours, the numbers increase sharply.
+In such areas, e.g. cities in the upper reaches of rivers, the number of disaster management organizations is the crucial factor that determines the performance of disaster management. - 30 Additionally, the increase depends also on a) the demand posed onto the DMOs, here in terms of the number of disaster sites, as well as b) the capabilities of the DMOs, in terms of their transportation capacity and information access.
+When we compare Fig. 7A and B, we see that the curves show a much steeper increase when DMOs only have partial knowledge (Fig. 7A).
+Also, lower capacity (thin lines) and a higher number of disaster sites (orange and red lines) leads to an increase in the minimum number of DMOs needed.
+However, when we look at Fig. 7B where organizations have full knowledge (i.e. they know the status of all disaster sites at all times), this increase is much more subtle.
+The role of information access is also reflected in the average distances moved by DMO agents (not displayed here): while for full knowledge, higher numbers of disaster sites lead to no noticeable rise of the distance moved, partial knowledge shows a strong increase here.
 A reason for this rise lies in the unnecessary extra trips that DMO agents carry out when their information about disaster sites is not up to date.
+Of example, the examples of disester sites are the examples of disester sites.

-Of course, the number of such trips increases with a higher number of disaster sites.
-This shows again that information access can play a large role to overcome either increased demands (higher number of disaster sites, shorter lead times) or shortcomings in resource supply (the number of DMOs = manpower).
-Especially the combination of full knowledge and high transportation capacity effectively eliminated the need for more DMO agents when the number of disaster sites increased, which becomes apparent from the overlapping bold lines in Fig. 8b.
-Full knowledge (Fig. 8b, thin lines) or high transportation capacity (Fig. 8a, bold lines) alone did not achieve this effect.
+- date.
+Of course, the amount of such trips increases with a higher number of disaster sites.
+This shows that information access can play a large role to overcome either increased demands (higher number of disaster sites, shorter lead times) or shortcomings in resource supply (the number of DMOs = manpower).
+Especially the combination of full knowledge and high transportation capacity effectively eliminates the need for more DMO agents when the number of disaster sites - 10 increases, which becomes apparent from the overlapping bold lines in Fig. 7B.
+Full knowledge (Fig. 7B, thin lines) or high transportation capacity (Fig. 7A, bold lines) alone do not achieve this effect.

-3.4 Scenario 3: regional comparison
+3.4 Regional comparison